Ecotricity's domestic supply terms and conditions

 Fixed Direct Debit – means a regular fixed sum taken by direct debit regardless of consumption, reviewed regularly to take into account consumption.

-Group Companies – all subsidiaries and any parent companies of The Renewable Energy Company Limited from time to time.
-A full list of group companies can be obtained by emailing email@example.com.
+Group Companies – all subsidiaries and any parent companies of Ecotricity Limited from time to time.
+A full list of group companies can be obtained by emailing firstname.lastname@example.org.

-In-Home Display – means the electrical device that works with your smart meter or smart Pay As You Go meter and displays information about your energy consumption.
+In-Home Display or IHD – means the electrical device that works with your smart meter or smart Pay As You Go meter and displays information about your energy consumption.

 Network Operators – the local electricity distributors and gas transporters that manage the distribution networks.